furnstahl/7501-JB/_sources/content/Course/overview.md

 ## Objectives

-This is the first semester of a "Spins First" treatment of quantum mechanics for graduate students.
+Physics 7501 is the first semester of a "Spins First" treatment of quantum mechanics for graduate students.
+This Jupyter Book is being built with Python notebooks to help visualize, explore, and extend the classroom content.